 No fees are charged at the branch level upon the withdrawal of funds at the financial institution.
 However, some accounts may invite charges like investment advisor accounts.

-If the choice is to be in higher or within the same income bracket during retirement years, then TFSA is a better choice.
+If the choice is to be higher or within the same income bracket during retirement years, then TFSA is a better choice.

 It can act similar to that of an estate tool allowing passage of tax-free funds to the family members and thereafter.

 For the Invested amount, no break is received on income tax.
-Hence, those who need to meet the annual income tax bill or is self-employed or perhaps investing in retirement to save on income tax may find RRSP to be a better choice.
+Hence, those who need to meet the annual income tax bill or are self-employed or perhaps investing in retirement to save on income tax may find RRSP to be a better choice.

 No withdrawal restrictions apply unless stipulated by TFSA investment products.
 Hence, TFSAs are treated by many as a savings or checking account, making regular withdrawal and deposits.
 However, the amount to contribute is bound by legal limits.

-Funds can be easily ‘borrowed’ from long term savings, thereby losing benefits offered on compound interest.
+Funds can be easily ‘borrowed’ from long-term savings, thereby losing benefits offered on compound interest.

 An excellent retirement savings tool, allowing to invest and promotes growth.